espruino/EspruinoDocs/info/Gadgetbridge.md

 -------------

 * Install Bangle.js Gadgetbridge on your Android phone (see below for more info on our `Bangle.js Gadgetbridge` app).
 This can be:
-  * [Bangle.js Gadgetbridge from the Play Store](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs) - easiest for most users
+  * [Bangle.js Gadgetbridge from the Play Store](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs) - easiest for most users.
   * [Bangle.js Gadgetbridge from F-Droid](https://f-droid.org/en/packages/com.espruino.gadgetbridge.banglejs) - not dependent on the Google Play Store
   * [Bangle.js Gadgetbridge 'nightly' builds](https://freeyourgadget.codeberg.page/fdroid/repo/) - with all the very latest changes
   * Normal [Gadgetbridge from F-Droid](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) (this doesn't provide any Internet connectivity features)